friends-of-presta/security-advisories/_posts/2023-09-04-deserialization-untrusted-data-CWE-502-part2.md

     }
 ...
 ```
-Note: For security reason, the phar.jpg file is not supplied in this POC.
+Note: For security reasons, the phar.jpg file is not supplied in this POC.

 2. Go to the configuration page of the module.